-Brent Leggs - Executive Director, African American Cultural Heritage Action Fund and Senior Vice President
+Brent Leggs - Executive Director, African American Cultural Heritage Action Fund and Strategic Advisor to the CEO

-Brent Leggs is the executive director of the African American Cultural Heritage Action Fund and senior vice president of the National Trust.
+Brent Leggs is the executive director of the African American Cultural Heritage Action Fund and strategic advisor to the CEO of the National Trust.
 Envisioned as a social movement for justice, equity, and reconciliation, the Action Fund is promoting the role of cultural preservation in telling the nation’s full history, while also empowering activists, entrepreneurs, artists, and civic leaders to advocate on behalf of African American historic places.

 Articles and Appearances